-If you are having a problem that is holding you up and you can’t find an answer in the Delphi documentation, post a message to the mailing list.
-Almost all ADUG members are on the list so there is a good chance that somebody can help you.
+If you are having a problem that is holding you up and you can’t find an answer in the Delphi documentation, post a message to the forum.
+Almost all ADUG members are on the forum so there is a good chance that somebody can help you.
 Please don’t hold back just because you think your question isn’t “advanced” enough.
 There are ADUG members at all levels, and there will always be somebody interested in your question.
 Remember that the mailing list means that you don’t need to wait for the next meeting to get help.

 To provide flexibility for members, the email addresses for the various email lists are distinct both from each other, and the membership DB.

 You may update your membership email address here:

 Cookies must be enabled.
 If you are logging in for the first time, or have forgotten your password, it can be emailed to you (at the email address recorded in the membership DB).
 See instructions on the above web page.

 You may maintain your subscriptions to ADUG Forum here:

 The ADUG also maintains a “world wide web” site to promote ADUG and its activities at:

 The web site contains a wealth of information including downloadable freebies, links to useful sites, information and presentations from previous ADUG meetings and much more.